By Jane Anne Morris1

 In retrospect (that is, after an accident has occurred), it is often easy to look back at a situation and describe it as an accident waiting to happen.
 Too often we just leave it at that, perhaps hoping that someone else will figure out how we could have foreseen it.

-Somebody has.
 Charles Perrow has reviewed a range of technologies—including petrochemical and nuclear facilities, dams, mines, weapons and space research, aircraft and airways, DNA research, and shipping—and written an insightful and persuasive analysis of the kinds of systems in which accidents are inevitable, or “normal” in his terminology.2 Nuclear power plants are excellent examples of such systems.

 According to Perrow, normal accidents occur in systems that share a few key characteristics.
 First, the system has many components (parts, procedures, and operators) arranged in a complex way.
 (That is, it’s not one long linear process where all that happens is that A leads to B leads to C, etc., and that can be stopped easily at any time.)